-Card skimmers are tools used by thieves to steal your credit card information by placing a very hard to detect piece of material (usually plastic) over a card port where you would pay for a transaction, the tool would then record your information without you ever knowing that it happened.
-This is a common tool used for stealing credit card, debit card, fleet card, and other card information.
+Card skimmers are tools used by thieves to steal your credit card information by placing a very hard-to-detect piece of material (usually plastic) over a card port where you would pay for a transaction, the tool would then record your information without you ever knowing that it happened.
+This is a common tool used for stealing credit cards, debit cards, fleet cards, and other card information.
 Protecting your information from these thieves is vital, but difficult if you don’t know what to look for.
 Here are some clues to look out for when using your fleet card or credit card.

 1. Be Wary of The Card Reader